Blue Grama

 Maintenance

 One of the most drought tolerant native turf grasses.
 Can survive with as little as 7 inches of rain annually.
 The taller you let it grow, the less water it will need, because its roots will be shaded.
-This is an important, drought-resistant, short grass in the mixed prairies and throughout the Great Plains and the Southwest.
 Leave dead stems standing through fall and winter for insect habitat.
 Cut back dead stems in February before spring growth.
-Propagation: seed.
+Native habitat: dry prairies, sand hills, open rocky slopes, forest openings, disturbed areas.
+A dominant grass in dry shortgrass prairies.
+An understory grass in moister, mixed prairies.

 Previous Scientific Name(s): Bouteloua gracilis var. stricta, Bouteloua oligostachya, Chondrosum gracile, Chondrosum oligostachyum